COVID-19 Update for International Medical Graduates

 - Doctors who have failed the PLAB are not eligible for sponsorship.
-The MTI is not a route to permanent UK employment, placements are for a maximum of 24 months.
+The MTI is not a route to permanent UK employment.
 Once a participant has completed their placement, they must return to their home country.

 - The Royal College will only recommend successful applicants to the GMC for full registration.

 - The GMC must be satisfied that the doctor has been selected under quality assurance arrangements designed to safeguard the interests of patients and to provide support for the trainee before granting registration.